 Hiring should, when possible, be a collaborative process.
-Of course, members of your hiring team will be involved in different parts of the hiring process.
-If there’s a communication breakdown, a candidate mix-up could occur.
+When members of your hiring team are involved in different parts of the hiring process.
+If it’s not clear to them who is responsible for which stages, and what key attributes the team needs, there’s a communication breakdown.
+It might even create a candidate mix-up.

 For example, while discussing the attributes of a potential hire, it becomes clear certain elements were not translated accurately from one evaluation to the next.
 At the critical point of making a final decision, you find a fellow hiring manager is thinking of an entirely different person.